The School of Education, Business, and Human Services spring 2018 newsletter is now available. Click here to read!

 Dr. Tom Baldridge and alumni featured in Associated Press story about deaf entrepreneurs

 Dr. Tom Baldridge, professor and director of the Business Administration program, and alumni Melody, E-'96, and Russ, '95, Stein were featured in an Associated Press story about deaf entrepreneurs.
 Melody and Russ are the current owners of Mozzeria, an Italian restaurant in San Francisco, Calif.
-Click here to watch a captioned video story or to read the written story.
+Click here to read the written story.

 Dr. Teresa Crowe, chair, Department of Social Work, received her fifteen year anniversary recognition award